Ian-Fogelman/Ian-blog/_posts/2019-06-24-Introduction To Data Quality Services.markdown

 ![9](/assets/img/DQS9.png)
 <br>
 <br>
-Once clicking finish , we can view the data in Output to see full results
+Once clicking finish , we can view the data in the Output table in the database we specificied to see the full results
 <br>
 <br>
 ![0](/assets/img/DQS0.png)